datalad-handbook/book/docs/basics/101-126-filesystem.rst

 While this might appear messy, a ``datalad save`` will clean all of this up.
-Therefore, don't panic if you rename a file, and see a dirty dataset with deleted and untracked files -- ``datalad save`` handles these and other cases really well under the hood.
+Therefore, don't panic if you rename a file, and see a dirty dataset status with deleted and untracked files -- ``datalad save`` handles these and other cases really well under the hood.
 Note, however, that you can't have any other